Harold Ramis: Illness and death

-In May 2010, Ramis contracted an infection that resulted in complications from autoimmune inflammatory vasculitis and lost the ability to walk.
-After relearning to walk he suffered a relapse of the disease in late 2011.
+In May 2010, Ramis contracted an infection that resulted in complications from autoimmune inflammatory vasculitis, and lost the ability to walk.
+After relearning to walk, he suffered a relapse of the disease in late 2011.

 He died of complications of the disease on February 24, 2014, at his home on Chicago's North Shore, at age 69.
 A private funeral was held for him two days later with family, friends, and several collaborators in attendance, including Dan Aykroyd, Chevy Chase, Eugene Levy, Dave Thomas, David Pasquesi, Andrew Alexander, and the widows of John Belushi and Bernard Sahlins.
 He is buried at Shalom Memorial Park in Arlington Heights.

 Upon Ramis's death, then-President Barack Obama released a statement, saying, "When we watched his movies—from Animal House and Caddyshack to Ghostbusters and Groundhog Day—we didn't just laugh until it hurt.
 We questioned authority.
 We identified with the outsider.
 We rooted for the underdog.
 And through it all, we never lost our faith in happy endings."
-He ended his statement by saying he hoped Ramis "received total consciousness," in reference to a line from Caddyshack.
+He ended his statement by saying he hoped Ramis "received total consciousness", in reference to a line from Caddyshack.

-Ramis and longtime collaborator Bill Murray had a falling out during the filming of Groundhog Day, which Ramis attributed to problems that Murray had in his own life at the time.
-They did not speak for more than 20 years.
-Shortly before Ramis's death, Murray, encouraged by his brother Brian Doyle-Murray, visited him to make amends with a box of donuts and a police escort, according to Ramis's daughter Violet.
-At that point, Ramis had lost most of his ability to speak, so Murray did most of the talking over several hours.
+Ramis and longtime collaborator Bill Murray had a falling out during the filming of Groundhog Day, which Ramis attributed to problems that Murray had in his own life at the time, plus creative differences between the two about the overall direction and mood of the film.
+Afterwards, they did not speak for more than 20 years, nor did they ever collaborate in any films.
+Shortly before Ramis's death, Murray, encouraged by his brother Brian Doyle-Murray, visited him to make amends with a box of doughnuts and a police escort, according to Ramis's daughter Violet.
+At that point, Ramis had lost most of his ability to speak, so Murray did most of the talking over several hours, as the two finally made peace.
 Murray gave a tribute to Ramis at the 86th Academy Awards.

 Stephen Colbert paid tribute to Ramis on an episode of his show The Colbert Report.
 Colbert said that "as a young, bookish man with glasses looking for a role model, I might have picked Harold Ramis."
 He ended the show by thanking him.